MisterStump/TTS-Scripting-Doc/docs/object.md

 ####getScale()

-Returns a Vector of the current scale.
+[<span class="ret tab"></span>](typeandclass)&nbsp; Returns a Vector of the current scale.
 Scale is not an absolute measurement, it is a multiple of the Object's default model size.
 So {x=2, y=2, z=2} would be a model twice its default size, not 2 units large.

 ---

 ####getTransformForward()

-Returns a Vector of the forward direction of this Object.
+[<span class="ret tab"></span>](typeandclass)&nbsp; Returns a Vector of the forward direction of this Object.
 The direction is relative to how the object is facing.

 ``` Lua
 --Example of moving forward 5 units